 I have just reverted back to daily irrigation due to accidents after evening meal times, my intent is to update this blog with further information as I learn to make this work for me, using tip number 1 above, I am now feeling more confident on this whole process working for me going forward and getting my new normality back.

-I am now 2 months beyond my operation Irrigation is going well and life on the farm is getting back to normal, don’t forget as your stoma heals to keep re measuring your stoma to make sure you are only cutting the hole big enough and not over sized.
+I am now nearly 2 years beyond my operation Irrigation now part of my daily routine and life on the farm is good, don’t forget as your stoma heals to keep re measuring your stoma to make sure you are only cutting the hole big enough and not over sized.
 Wearing a patch rather than a bag feels so much better and gives more freedom, I have also started wearing a hernia support belt when working round the farm as a preventative measure, again ordered via Charter through my GP.

 My consultant said that he would get me back to a normal way of life, I owe him and his team so much.